bronson/gird/README.md

 * Add a -j option to fork multiple jobs?
 * make installation easier/better/more explicit
 * Consider using Blake https://blake2.net.
 It's fast!
+* Check on differences between sharness and git.
+Does Git suffer the same issues?